bjheinen/LiquidDiffract/README.md

 ### Background Subtraction Tab

 This tab allows data and (optionally) background files to be loaded in.
-The auto-scale feature sppeds up workflow but is not reccomended for a close fit.
+The auto-scale feature speeds up workflow but is not recommended for a close fit.

 All data must be in Q-space.
 A toolbox is provided to convert raw experimental data of 2&theta; values to Q-space.